koechronix/Planner-App/README.md

 # Planner-App

-> Planner-App is a React/Rails web application that allows you to m in an email newsletter.
-You choose when you want to read them: that week or by the end of the month.
+> Planner-App is a React/Rails web application that allows you to create task according to categories.
 > Live demo [_here_]().

 ## Table of Contents